rug-cit-hpc/league-of-robots/roles/online_docs/templates/mkdocs/docs/cluster.md

 {{ slurm_cluster_name | capitalize }} is part of the _League of Robots_ - a collection of HPC clusters - that use the same themes for naming various components:

  * Cluster itself and UIs are named after robots.
-   Production cluster are named after robots from the [Futurama scifi sitcom](https://futurama.fandom.com/wiki/Category:Robots).
+   Production clusters are named after robots from the [Futurama scifi sitcom](https://futurama.fandom.com/wiki/Category:Robots).
    Test/development clusters are named after other robots.
    E.g.: {{ slurm_cluster_name | capitalize }} UI = _{{ groups['user_interface'] | first | regex_replace('^' + ai_jumphost + '\\+','') }}_
  * Jumphosts are named after rooms preceding other rooms.